Burgestrand/sprig/README.md

 Has the `through` property, the name of the pivot table.
 By default, uses both model names, sorted alphabetically and combined with an underscore.
 For example: a many-to-many relationship between `Model_Post` and `Model_Tag` would default to `post_tag` as the table name.

+Has the `foreign_field` property, this specifies the field name of the corresponding ManyToMany field in the related model.
+This allows the relationship to work both ways with non-standard or aliased foreign keys.